valchau/stock-analysis/README.md

 * introduce new errors or complexity that weren't in the original code
 * use new data structures or features that are later deprecated in later versions of the programming enviroment
 * be costly unless the existing code has become unstable, unusable or unsupported if it bridges to other code that changes versions

+For our specific project here, the refactoring did help immensely with making the code run faster.
+However, 12 stocks is a very small set of data.
+In order to really know if refactoring to use arrays and reducing the complexitity of the double for loop to use single for loops, you might want to have a much larger set of stocks given to test out the program.
+In addition, the programs both run quickly because there is little user input.
+A more realistic example would have the user either input a file to read in the selected data or would have another macro reading in the file and this stock analysis macro to analyze it.
+Anyway, if you view the resulting images provided above you can see clearly that this small set of 12 stocks runs much more